antarctica/ops-data-store/README.md

 ### QGIS editing support for routes

-The managed *Route* dataset is non-spatial, as they consist of an ordered sequence of *Waypoint* identifiers.
+The controlled *Route* dataset is non-spatial, as they consist of an ordered sequence of *Waypoint* identifiers.
 This prevents editing of routes in QGIS which requires a linestring geometry.

-To support being able to edit route features in QGIS a writable view is implemented as part of the managed dataset schemas.
+To support being able to edit route features in QGIS a writable view is implemented as part of the controlled dataset schemas.
 For reading, the view includes a derived `geom` column by combining the point geometries of each waypoint included in the route into a linestring.
 For writing, triggers split the linestring geometry into points, which are converted into waypoint identifiers, using the waypoint geometry as a join.
 A tolerance of 1KM is used to avoid